aws-samples/aws-modernization-with-pulumi/content/30_intro_modern_iac_java/_index.md

 ---
-title: "Cloud Engineering with AWS & Pulumi (Java)"
+title: "Intro to Modern IaC with AWS & Pulumi (Java)"
 chapter: true
-weight: 20
+weight: 30
 ---

-# Pulumi in Practice: Cloud Engineering with AWS, Pulumi & Java

-### Welcome
+# Introduction to Modern Infrastructure as Code with AWS and Pulumi (Java)

-### Learning Objectives
+## Learning Objectives

 - Getting started with Pulumi
 - Deploy a website on Amazon S3